RedisLabs/redislabs-docs/content/ri/installing/install-ec2.md

 {{< param docker_command >}}
 ```

-This command will download and run the RedisInsight docker image and expose it as a web page on port 8001.
+This command downloads and runs the RedisInsight docker image and exposes it as a web page on port 8001.

 Find the IP Address of your EC2 instances, and a launch your browser to `http://<EC2 IP Address>:8001`.
 You should see the Databases page of RedisInsight.
 Accept the EULA and start using RedisInsight.